billyhunterafbi-ux/Burgess_shale_taphonomy_ABM/MODEL.md

 ## 1. Motivation

 Mechanistic explanations for Konservat-Lagerstätten formation remain largely qualitative or reconstructed post hoc from preserved geochemical signatures.
-The framework of Gaines et al. (2012) — oxidant limitation suppressing early decay — provides the most rigorous current account of Burgess Shale–type preservation.
+The framework of Gaines et al. (2012), characterised by oxidant limitation suppressing early decay, provides the most rigorous current account of Burgess Shale–type preservation.
 However, it does not explicitly model:

 - how these conditions arise dynamically
 - why they develop at the correct rate relative to carcass decay